 - Bank balance adjusted for outstanding deposits or checks

-- Report on all investments including accumulated interest
+- Report on all investments, including accumulated interest

 Computer programs can aid in financial record keeping but are not a substitute for sound budgeting and financial management.

 A computer accounting program can be very useful in keeping financial records.
-Computer generated reports must receive the same safeguards and scrutiny as any others.
+Computer-generated reports must receive the same safeguards and scrutiny as any others.

-Recognizing all types of donors is an import part of good community relations; keep a list of the names and addresses of all 4-H donors.
-Use this list to properly recognize those who support the 4-H program, this list should include names, addresses, type of donation, amount and date.
-Donations come in many forms in-kind contributions, such as meeting room space, place in a business to hold car washes or bake sales, public service announcements, newspaper articles; financial donations such as money for trophies, scholarships, pins; and volunteer time and expertise donations, such as help auditing Council books.
+Recognizing all types of donors is an important part of good community relations; keep a list of the names and addresses of all 4-H donors.
+Use this list to properly recognize those who support the 4-H program, this list should include names, addresses, type of donation, amount, and date.
+Donations come in many forms in-kind contributions, such as meeting room space, place in a business to hold car washes or bake sales, public service announcements, newspaper articles; financial donations, such as money for trophies, scholarships, pins; and volunteer time and expertise donations, such as help auditing Council books.
 All of these donations help 4-H throughout the year.

 When gifts of any amount are received by a Council, the donor should receive a thank you letter acknowledging their gift.
 The amount of the gift should be stated in the letter.
 This letter will serve as the donor’s proof of the gift and can be used for tax purposes.

 A business might request the 501c3 letter as proof they are making a gift to a non-profit.
 This will be their proof that their gift is tax deductible.
 Most businesses will ask for the 501c3 letter.
 That’s pretty standard when they are wanting the tax deduction or need proof that we are a registered 501c3 organization.
 The 4-H Foundation’s 501c3 letter is available for everyone’s use.
-It is also possible a business might need a letter from the state verifying the Council is a subordinate of the Foundation and under its umbrella, if needed this letter can be generated when requested.
+It is also possible a business might need a letter from the state verifying the Council is a subordinate of the Foundation and under its umbrella.
+If needed, this letter can be generated when requested.

-A W-9 is issued as proof we have paid a person an amount $600 or more.
+A W-9 is issued as proof we have paid a person an amount of $600 or more.
 We do this for State Fair award premiums that are $600 or more.
-We have to report these payments to the IRS and the W-9 would be issued to the recipient as their proof they received the funds.
-Sometimes a business will ask us to complete a W-9 and that would be to show they gave the funds to a non-profit.
+We have to report these payments to the IRS, and the W-9 would be issued to the recipient as their proof they received the funds.
+Sometimes a business will ask us to complete a W-9, and that would be to show they gave the funds to a non-profit.
 The Foundation’s W-9 is also available.

 When a 4-H Council pays an independent contractor $600 or more over the course of a tax year, it is required to report these payments to the IRS on an information return called form 1099-MISC.
 An example would be paying a 4-H’er a premium award of $600 or more.